 Lt.
 Col., Cavalry

 At the end of World War II, Schweinfurt’s flugplatz was renamed Conn Barracks in honor of 2/Lt Orville B. Conn, Jr. in 1947.
-Lieutenant Conn was the first World War II casualty of the Sixth Cavalry Group, killed in action on August 10, 1944, in Normandy, France.
-The Panzer Kaserne was renamed Ledward barracks in honor of Lt Col William J. Ledward.
-Lt Col Ledward was killed in action in Italy, June 1944.
+Lt Conn was the first World War II casualty of the Sixth Cavalry Group, killed in action on Aug 10, 1944, in Normandy, France.
+The Panzer Kaserne was renamed Ledward barracks in honor of Col William J. Ledward.
+Col Ledward was killed in action in Italy, June 1944.
 He was Commanding Officer of the 27th Armored Field Artillery Bn.

 (2020) This Post is Now Published for Good and is waiting for your Comment.

 If you think that the work I did for you is worth being shared and commented